Tanks Usage#

 Important

-Pay special attention to the flux_time
+Pay special attention to the flux_time, liquid_mass_flow_rate_in,

-and
+liquid_mass_flow_rate_out, gas_mass_flow_rate_in and

-gas_mass_flow_rate_out
+gas_mass_flow_rate_out parameters.

-More details can be found in rocketpy.MassFlowRateBasedTank.__init__
+More details can be found in rocketpy.MassFlowRateBasedTank.__init__.

 We can see some useful plots with: